The wisest course of action for our state

-I love it when readers share their thoughts about columns I write, like this reader, H.
+I love it when readers share their thoughts about columns I write, like this from reader H.

 “The recent bill passed in the legislature allows for concealed carry of firearms without a permit.
 I am a retired law enforcement officer and a firm supporter of the Second Amendment.
 However, I believe that requiring someone to obtain a concealed carry permit holds some strong benefits.